tobias-weiss-ai-xr/opendesk-edu/docs/migrations-manual.md

 additionally carry `create`, `name` and `key` fields.

-The same structural change applies to the secret-bearing entries in all of the following environment files (see the [Database and object-store secrets](#database-and-object-store-secrets-consolidated-into-their-domain-files) subsection below for more details):
+The same structural change applies to the secret-bearing entries in all of the following environment files (see the [Secrets consolidated into their domain files](#secrets-consolidated-into-their-domain-files-and-a-consistent-value-structure) subsection below for more details):

 - `helmfile/environments/default/secrets.yaml.gotmpl`: All `secrets.*` entries.